Akash Deep

-Akash Deep (/hi/born 15 December 1996) is an Indian international cricketer.
-He plays as a right arm fast bowler and right handed lower order batter for the India national cricket team in International cricket, for the Bengal cricket team in domestic cricket, for the Lucknow Super Giants in the Indian Premier League and for the Servotech Siliguri Strikers in Bengal Pro T20 League.
-He was born in Dehri, Bihar and grew up in Kolkata, West Bengal.
-He made his international debut against England in the fourth Test of the 2024 series.In the very next year, that is, 2025, he scored the second-highest score by any nightwatchman for India.
-He was batting to protect the captain, Shubman Gill, in the India vs England test series 2025, and hit 12 boundaries.
-He scored 66 runs.
+Akash Deep (/hi/ born 15 December 1996) is an Indian international cricketer.
+He plays as a right arm fast bowler and right handed lower order batter for the Indian team in test cricket.
+He represents Bengal in domestic cricket and Kolkata Knight Riders in the Indian Premier League.

 Personal life

+Akash Deep was born in Dehri, Bihar and grew up in Kolkata, West Bengal.
 His father Ramji Singh served as a government school teacher in Bihar's Sasaram.
 He faced opposition from his parents and neighbors in Bihar for his passion for playing cricket over academics.
 At a time when the Bihar Cricket Association was suspended, there was no proper platform for budding cricketers in Bihar to pursue their career prospects in cricket, and Akash Deep was one of the victims of it.
 Some of the parents urged their children not to mingle with Akash Deep, as Akash was the only person to passionately engage in cricket in Sasaram.
 Meanwhile, some of those parents were cautious that their own children would follow in the footsteps of Akash Deep by abandoning academics.

 Akash Deep's father apparently wanted his son to appear for exams that would help him land a government job, but Akash was more keen on not giving up his interest in cricket.
 His father advised him to attend the Bihar police constable's exams or at least try for state government's Class IV staff peon job.
 However, he faced setbacks at a time when he was focusing on his career ambitions as his father and his elder brother died unexpectedly, leaving behind Akash as well as two sisters in their family.
 His father and elder brother died all within six months and Akash became the immediate breadwinner in his family.